Skip to Main Content

 How to Calculate your Personal Impact Factor

 1. Access the Scopus database.
-If you are off-campus, you will be promoted to sign in with your Mount Sinai network ID and password.
+If you are off-campus, you will be promoted to sign in with your Mount Sinai email and password.

 2. On the homepage, toggle from Document search to Author search.
 Fill out the Author Last Name and First Name fields.
-To get more exact results, you may want to fill out the Affiliation field and/or click "Show exact matches only."
+To get more exact results, you may want to fill out the Affiliation field.
 If you have an ORCID ID, you can also input that, but note that the other fields will not be searched.
 Click the Search button.

 4. You will then see an Author Details page.
-To be able to sort by year, you must click on "View them in search results format" under the total documents box.
+To be able to sort by year, you must click on the "search results format" link in the middle of the page under Documents.

 Scopus limiting results to certain years and publication types

-Scopus table of citations per year with 2020 column highlighted
+Scopus graph of citations per year with 2024 numbers highlighted

 This number is the numerator you will plug in to the individual impact factor equation.